 IMPORTANT: The VIN (Vehicle Identification Number) on your Note and Loan agreement must match the VIN on your title.
 If you are aware of any discrepancies, please contact us as soon as possible.
-If you have documents with the correct VIN, you may upload a copy through the Online Banking Document Share option or fax the image to 508.983.6418.
+If you have documents with the correct VIN, you may upload a copy through the Digital Banking Document Share option or fax the image to 508.983.6418.
 You may also call 800.328.8797 ext.
 6400 to update the VIN over the phone.

 If the vehicle you are titling is for your business and you would like it in your business name, you must open a business membership and apply for a commercial loan.
 If you have started the loan as a personal vehicle loan, the title will need to be in your name.

 DCU’s lienholder information: Digital Federal Credit Union, PO BOX 25166, Lehigh Valley, PA 18002-5166

 If you purchase your vehicle from a dealership, they may complete the title application paperwork and send it to your local DMV.
 Please make sure the title application is accurate with your dealership.
 The DMV will then issue a lien recorded title to DCU.